dfeyer/platformsh-third-party-resources/README.md

 ## Guides

-* JohnataJMO's excellent guide to **Web Development using Platform.sh** https://github.com/JohnatasJMO/platformsh-development-workflow
-* How to connect to your MySQL database using Sequel Pro https://www.thinktandem.io/blog/2017/03/03/connecting-to-a-remote-platform-sh-database/
+* How to **connect to your MySQL database** using Sequel Pro https://www.thinktandem.io/blog/2017/03/03/connecting-to-a-remote-platform-sh-database/
-* All the stuff you need for a pro-dev-flow using platform.sh as your deploy target https://github.com/thinktandem/platform-workflow-demo again by https://www.thinktandem.io
+* All the stuff you need for a **pro-dev-flow using platform.sh** as your deploy target https://github.com/thinktandem/platform-workflow-demo again by https://www.thinktandem.io
 * How to set up **XDebug** https://ghosty.co.uk/2015/09/debugging-on-platform-sh/
 * Official **Symfony** documentation on deploying to Platform.sh http://symfony.com/doc/current/deployment/platformsh.html
-* Official **Sylius** documenation on deploying to Platform.sh http://docs.sylius.org/en/latest/cookbook/platform-sh.html
+* Official **Sylius** documentation on deploying to Platform.sh http://docs.sylius.org/en/latest/cookbook/platform-sh.html
 * How Platform.sh can simplify your contribution workflow on GitHub https://medium.com/akeneo-labs/how-platform-sh-can-simplify-your-contribution-workflow-on-github-6e2a557a1bcc by Mickaël Andrieu from Akeneo
-* A guide in French on deploying to Platform.sh http://thomas-asnar.github.io/platform-sh-orange-cloud/ by Thomas Asnar [FR]
+* **A guide in French** on deploying to Platform.sh http://thomas-asnar.github.io/platform-sh-orange-cloud/ by Thomas Asnar [FR]
-* Nacho Digital has a guide on moving an existing site to Platform.sh http://www.nachodigital.com.ar/content/moving-existing-site-platformsh
+* Nacho Digital has a guide on **moving an existing site** to Platform.sh http://www.nachodigital.com.ar/content/moving-existing-site-platformsh

 ### Drupal